 Since money is a tool that opens doors to opportunities and dreams in our world system it’s easy to see why Satan will attack the finances of God’s people.
 It’s also likely why God has so much to say about finances in His Word – He knew it would be a stumbling block for people in their relationship with Him.

-This morning one of the MoneyMinding promotional partners sent me a simple text of encouragement:
+This morning one of our MoneyMinding Ambassadors sent me a simple text of encouragement:

 “The difficult can be done immediately;